mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *Replica sets are failure resilient*.
 That means that they have a *failover mechanism* that requires a majority of nodes in a *replica set* to be available for a *primary* to be elected.
 In this particular case, let's assume that we lose access to our *primary*.
 If we don't have a *primary we will not be able to write*, and that's not good.
 So we need to clear between the remaining nodes of the set, which one could become the *new primary*?
 That is through an election, which is embedded on the details of the *protocol version*.

-How a primary gets elected or why this -- a particular node becomes primary instead of another.
-It's out of scope for now, but keep in mind the details of these will be related with the protocol version that your system may be having.
-For now just keep in mind that there is a failover mechanism in place.
-Important thing to note is that you should always have at least an odd number of nodes in your replica set.
-In case of even number of nodes, do make sure that the majority is consistently available.
+How a *primary* gets elected or why -- a particular node becomes *primary* instead of another.
+It's out of scope for now, but keep in mind the details of these will be related with the *protocol version* that your system may be having.
+For now just keep in mind that there is a *failover mechanism* in place.
+Important thing to note is that you should always have at least an odd number of *nodes* in your *replica set*.
+In case of even number of *nodes*, do make sure that the majority is consistently available.

 In this form of a replica set, you will need to have at least three nodes to be available.